matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 The Tyk Helm Chart can connect to `simple-redis` in the same namespace by default.
 You do not need to set Redis address and password in `values.yaml`.

 ### Set Mongo or PostgresSQL Connection Details (Required)
-If you have already installed MongoDB or PostgreSQL, you can set the connection details in `global.mongo` and `global.postgres` section of values file respectively.
+If you have already installed MongoDB or PostgreSQL, you can set the connection details in the `global.mongo` and `global.postgres` sections of the values.yaml file respectively.

 If not, you can use these rather excellent charts provided by Bitnami to install MongoDB or PostgreSQL: